TITLE Chancellor West Plains Campus

 11. Develops mechanisms that enhance the recruitment and retention of highly qualified faculty and staff and facilitates the development of an effective and competent staff by reviewing the qualifications of staff position applicants and making decisions on the employment of all non-faculty employees.

-14. Coordinates, leads, and carries out successful private fund-raising and development efforts.
+13. Coordinates, leads, and carries out successful private fund-raising, advocacy and development efforts.

-16. Develops and implments long-range objectives and short-term goals to meet the needs of the campus.
+15. Develops and implements long-range objectives and short-term goals to meet the needs of the campus.

 The Chancellor for the West Plains Campus reports to the President of the University system and in turn exercises direct supervision of the deans and administrators within the Campus.